marvin-j97/lemna/README.md

 ## Lemna

-Quickly scaffold and deploy Lambda handlers powered by Typescript.
+Quickly scaffold and deploy AWS Lambda handlers powered by Javascript or Typescript.
-Lemna will transpile, bundle and upload your code, no complex setup required!
+Lemna will transpile, bundle and upload your code, no more tedious code deploying to Lambda.
+Dependencies will be bundled into your code by Rollup, so only required code is uploaded (dev dependencies will be ignored).

 ### Installation